nickdrummond/star-wars-ontology/docs/modelling principles.md

 - should be asserted in one direction, inverses being inferred - eg "after"

 ## Event focussed
+- Named events should be placed in the timeline where possible using `eventB after eventA`
-- events within events using subX during X - not other way round
+- Named events within other events using `subX during X` - not other way round
+- Use `included` in subclass of event if its not worth naming
 - assertions about involvement attached to the Event, not the person (unless the event is not worth naming)
+- All named events should have a `year` if known

 ## People

- - property assertions between people on the one it affects most (eg the one who died in a fight) unless Event called for
+- property assertions between people on the one it affects most - eg `Luke trainedBy Obi-wan` unless an Event is called for
 - should all have at least one Role (whether or not in an organisation)

 ## from (where born/grew up)

- - Asserting at instance level where people are from
+- Use `from` at instance level where people originate
- - Use homeworld on Planets/Moons for a weaker reference to species (also works with modularisation as species are Classes).
+- Use `homeworld` on Planets/Moons for a weaker reference to species (also works with modularisation as species are Classes).
+- Use `livedIn` for any other location someone spent their time

-## Force ghosts/connections
+## The Force

-Force ghosts and connections are manifestations of the Force, not the individual.
+Force ghosts, bonds and connections are manifestations of the Force, not the individual.

+    participant some (Force_spirit
+        and (connectedTo value Obi-Wan_Kenobi))

+    participant some (Force_Bond
+        and (connectedTo value Ahsoka_Tano)
-    participant some (Force_spirit and (connectedTo value Obi-Wan_Kenobi)) participant some (The_Force and (connectedTo value Leia_Organa))
+        and (connectedTo value Darth_Vader))

+    participant some (The_Force
+        and (connectedTo value Leia_Organa))

+Force visions are also manifestations of the force, connected to the individual experiencing them.
+The content of the vision is described using `about`

+    participant some (Force_Vision
+        and (connectedTo value Ezra_Bridger)
+        and (about some (parentOf value Ezra_Bridger))
+        and (about value White_Loth_Cat))

 ## Information